Saudi-led intervention in the Yemeni civil war: International

 On 12 November 2021, in opposition to Saudi Arabia's offensive operations in the Yemen civil war, Rep. Ilhan Omar introduced a joint resolution to block the sale of $650 million US weapons to the Kingdom.
 The weapons sale was authorized by the Biden administration and was expected to include 280 missiles, 596 LAU-128 Missile Rail Launchers, and other equipment.
 Omar said in a statement, "It is simply unconscionable to sell weapons to Saudi Arabia while they continue to slaughter innocent people and starve millions in Yemen, kill and torture dissidents, and support modern-day slavery."

 On 28 December 2021, The Special Envoy of the Secretary-General for Yemen, Hans Grundberg, raised an alarm about the safety of civilians in the war-torn Yemen given the escalating violence, including airstrikes carried out by the Saudi-led coalition.
 According to his statement, airstrikes on Sanaa resulted in loss of civilian lives, and damage to the country's infrastructure.
 He also underlined that violations of international humanitarian and human rights law cannot continue with impunity.

-On 29 July 2022, the United Nations' Committee against Torture issued its findings on the United Arab Emirates after review of the States party.
+On 29 July 2022, the United Nations Committee Against Torture issued its findings on the United Arab Emirates after review of the States party.
 In the session, the committee expressed concerns regarding the country's inhuman practices despite compliance of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
 In its finding, the committee issued concerns about allegations of torture and maltreatment against the UAE-led armed forces, related non-state armed groups, and state security agencies in the Yemen war and fight against terrorism.
 The committee announced a special onus on the probe and prosecution of the allegations of offenses concerning torture and ill-treatment in the said situations and demanded for a viable pathway to be introduced for the victims in order for them to seek redress, justice and rehabilitation.

-On 29 January 2021, Italy blocked the arms sales to Saudi Arabia and the UAE, which ranked biggest arms importers for Italian weapons.
-The decision from late prime minister Matteo Renzi cited heavy humanitarian crises in Yemen, in which the UAE and Saudi-led coalition were involved.
-Renzi had agreed sales of approximately 20,000 missiles worth are 400 million euros, the supply of which were also blocked.
+On 29 January 2021, Italy blocked arms sales to Saudi Arabia and the UAE, which ranked as biggest arms importers of Italian weapons.
+Then-Prime Minister Matteo Renzi cited the humanitarian crisis in Yemen in which the UAE and Saudi-led coalition was involved.
+Renzi had previously agreed to sales of approximately 20,000 missiles worth 400 million euros.
 However, Italy lifted the embargo on arms sales to the UAE, on 17 April 2023.
 A month after, Italy also lifted the embargo on arms sales to Saudi Arabia, on 31 May 2023.